Getting a Passport (for U.S. Citizens and Permanent Residents)

 Important Information for All Students

-Your passport must be valid for at least 6 more months at all times while you are abroad.
-So, if you already have a passport, check it now to see if you need to renew it.
+Your passport must be valid for at least 6 months beyond the end date of your program (or any planned travel).
+If you already have a passport, check now to see if you need to renew it.

 While the International Programs staff will provide visa guidance where possible, it is your (the student's) responsibility to possess a valid passport and secure the proper visa in order to study abroad.

 Now!
-It takes between 4 - 6 weeks to get a passport (generally-see below), so the sooner you take care of this task, the better.
+It generally takes between 4 - 6 weeks to get a passport, so the sooner you take care of this task, the better.
 However your application can be expedited if you are willing and able to pay extra.
-Once issued, your passport will then be valid for ten years.
+Once issued, your passport will then be valid for 10 years.

-Please note that certain times of the year see more passport applications than others, for a more up to date description of current processing times, please visit this site:
+Please note that certain times of the year see more passport applications than others, so be sure to check the U.S. Department of State's current processing times and guidelines.

 Can I get help with the application?